 We want to hear from you!

-Are you inspired to camp on Shi Shi Beach?
+Are you inspired to try camping on Shi Shi Beach?
 Have you been there before?
-We’d love to hear from you in the comments below!
+Leave your comment below and we’ll do our best to get back to you!

 Thank you for the tips!
 I wanted to go there for so long.
 Your article is probably the most complete I have found about this place, it makes me want to go there even more!
 We’re probably going to be going next month, my husband and I, so this article is really helpful, thanks!